Emotional Vampires

 Unfortunately, this isn’t a problem you can solve with a garlic necklace or some holy water.
 An “emotional vampire” (or “energy vampire”) is a very unscientific term for a person who stirs up strong emotional reactions in others — like anger, pity, discomfort, or annoyance.
 Not only do they not take accountability for this, they seem to feed off of it.
 They drain your time, energy, and emotional wherewithal, and give you little in exchange.

 If a relationship is feeling bad, it could be that you’re dealing with a draining personality type.
 But sometimes, it’s more about the ingredients that you’re bringing to the table (or not bringing to the table).
-Many counseling and coaching clients need some help telling the difference, and I created this episode of the podcast to make it a little easier.
+Many counseling and coaching clients need some help telling the difference, and I created this article to make it a little easier.
 You’ll learn why certain people trigger you (while other people get along with them just fine), and how you can prevent the emotional vampires in your life from bleeding you dry.

+I’ve also created an episode of the Love, Happiness and Success podcast on this topic.
 You can tune in on this page, Apple podcasts, Spotify, or wherever you listen.

 We can feel drained by certain relationships for all kinds of reasons.
 Could it be that you’re dealing with an “emotional vampire?”
 Or is something else going on?
 Read on to find out.